Farrukhraz/WashItBot/README.md

 # WashIt telegram bot

-### This bot is used to book washing machines in my
+### This bot is used to help students from my hostel to book washing machines

 ![bot icon should be here](WashItBot/meta/bot_icon.png "WashItBot")